High Anxiety: Plot

 After his shower, Victoria Brisbane, the daughter of Arthur Brisbane, bursts through the door, wanting help removing her father from the institute.
 She claims Diesel and Montague are exaggerating the illnesses of wealthy patients so they can milk rich families of millions (through methods demonstrated earlier).
-Discovering the patient he met was not the real Arthur Brisbane, Thorndyke realizes that Dr. Ashley found out what Diesel and Montague were doing and was killed before he had a chance to fire them; he agrees to help.
+Discovering the patient he met was not the real Arthur Brisbane, Thorndyke realizes that Dr. Ashley discovered what Diesel and Montague were doing and was killed before he had a chance to fire them; he agrees to help.

-To stop Thorndyke, Diesel and Montague hire "Braces", the silver-toothed man behind the Ashley and Wentworth murders, to impersonate him and shoot a man in the lobby.
+To stop Thorndyke, Diesel and Montague hire "Braces", the silver-toothed man behind Ashley's and Wentworth's murders, to impersonate him and shoot a man in the lobby.
 Thorndyke must prove his innocence to the police.
-After he is attacked by pigeons in gastrointestinal distress, he meets up with Victoria and realizes Brophy took a picture of the shooting, in which the real Thorndyke was in the elevator at the time, so he should be in the photo.
+After he is attacked by pigeons in gastrointestinal distress, he meets up with Victoria and realizes Brophy took a picture of the shooting, in which the real Thorndyke was in one of the glass elevators at the time, so he should be in the photo.

-Acting on Thorndyke's behalf, Victoria contacts Brophy to have him enlarge the photograph.
-Thorndyke is indeed visible in it, but Diesel and Montague capture Brophy and take him to the North Wing.
+Enlarging the photograph, Brophy finds that Thorndyke is indeed visible in it, but Diesel and Montague capture Brophy and take him to the North Wing.
 Meanwhile, "Braces" finds Thorndyke at a phone booth calling Victoria, and tries to strangle him; however, Thorndyke kills him with a shard of glass from the booth's broken window.
-Thorndyke and Victoria head back to LA where they rescue Brophy and see Montague and Diesel taking the real Arthur Brisbane to a tower to kill him.
+Thorndyke and Victoria head back to Los Angeles where they rescue Brophy and see Montague and Diesel taking the real Arthur Brisbane to a tower to kill him.

 Thorndyke's high anxiety prevents him from climbing the tower's steep stairs to help Brisbane, but with Lillolman's help, he overcomes his phobia.
 Thorndyke knocks Norton the orderly out a tower window, saving Brisbane.
 Diesel leaps out from the shadows and attacks Thorndyke with a broom, but falls out the tower window, laughing hysterically and riding the broom to her death on the rocky coast below.
 Montague appears from the shadows and gives up before being accidentally knocked unconscious by a trapdoor being opened.
 Victoria is reunited with her father, marries Thorndyke, and they embark on their honeymoon.